SolaceProducts/terraform-solacebrokerappliance-client/README.md

-# Solace PubSub+ Software Event Broker Client Terraform Module
+# Solace PubSub+ Appliance Client Terraform Module

 Terraform module to provision a client identifier for [authorization](https://docs.solace.com/Security/Client-Authorization-Overview.htm) when connecting to the [Solace PubSub+ Event Broker](https://solace.com/products/event-broker/).
 The module also provides the option to adjust the assigned ACL profile through defining ACL profile exceptions, and to define additinal attributes for client usernames.